 Training, qualifications & experience

 I am a Registered Member of the British Association for Counselling and Psychotherapy (MBACP).
-I hold a Master’s degree in Psychoanalysis & Contemporary Society, and an Advanced Diploma in Therapeutic Counselling.
+I hold an MA in Psychoanalysis & Contemporary Society, and an Advanced Diploma in Therapeutic Counselling.
 I am also a candidate on the clinical training programme at the Lacanian psychoanalytic institute the Centre for Freudian Analysis and Research.
 I abide by the BACP and UKCP codes of ethics.

 British Association for Counselling & Psychotherapy